 Mechanical Engineering, 2015

-Tina was born and raised in the small town Cazenovia, NY and is a proud of alumna of Cazenovia High School.
-As a lifetime parishioner, Christina calls St. James Catholic Church her hometown parish.
-For the past three years, Newman has been and remains an essential part of Tina's collegiate life.
-Tina enjoys the Newman tradition of Sunday dinners where friendships are formed and faith is shared.
-Outside of Newman, Tina is the Vice President of Tau Beta Pi, the National Engineering Honor Society, a Class of 2015 Senator the Senate Facilities & Services Committee Chair.
-Tina is also a member of the Red & White Student Alumni Organization, the Professional Leadership Program, Tau Beta Pi, Pi Tau Sigma, and the Society of Women Engineers.
+Tina was born and raised in Cazenovia, NY outside of Syracuse.
+She is an alumna of Cazenovia High School and a lifetime parishioner of St. James Catholic Church.
+For the past four years, Newman has been and remains an essential part of Tina's collegiate life.
+Tina enjoys the Newman tradition of Sunday dinners, community service events and the annual pie and bread fundraisers.
+Outside of Newman, Tina is the Vice President of Tau Beta Pi, the National Engineering Honor Society, a Class of 2015 Senator and the Student Senate Vice Chair.
+Tina is also a member of the Red & White Student Alumni Organization, the Professional Leadership Program, Pi Tau Sigma (Mechanical Engineering Honor Society), and the Society of Women Engineers.